Guide to the Kenneth D. Andress reminiscences

 The collection consists of Kenneth D. Andress’ recorded and written reminiscences.
-Series 1 contains audio recording reminiscences that concern Andress’ trip to Alaska in 1937, his experiences in the fishing industry in Southeast Alaska, his work at the Alaska Juneau Mine, his life in Juneau, his trip to Palmer from Juneau, his work at Independence Mine, and his experiences in the Army Air Corps while stationed at Elmendorf and at Cold Bay.
-Series 2 contains written reminiscences concern his work experience at Independence Mine.
+The audio recordings concern Andress’ trip to Alaska in 1937, his experiences in the fishing industry in Southeast Alaska, his work at the Alaska Juneau Mine, his life in Juneau, his trip to Palmer from Juneau, his work at Independence Mine, and his experiences in the Army Air Corps while stationed at Elmendorf and at Cold Bay.
+The written reminiscences concern his work experience at Independence Mine.

 Rights note: The Archives owns copyright to this collection.

 Preferred citation: Kenneth D. Andress reminiscences, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.